Table of Contents

 Trade School or Community College?

 Trade schools or vocational schools teach students a specific skill set, typically focusing on a narrow course of study related to a specific career.
-If you want to be an electrician, an audio engineer, a paralegal or a software developer, for example, you might attend this type of educational institution to learn the skills of your trade.
+Programs often prepare students for roles such as:

 Average Cost of Trade School